amritregmi/sociopedia/readme.md

-# SOCIAL AWARENESS - Addvertisement of Campaign
+# SOCIAL AWARENESS - Addvertisement of Campaign, deployed in heroku
 ```
     .
 Is a app, where real user are able to post their campaign adds to raise awareness.
     .
 Fully functional app
     .
 Admin must approve the advertisement of campaign

+    TRY IT BY YOUR SELF : https://sociopedia.herokuapp.com/

+        1. Sign up using fake email > Create a campaign (this campaign can only be approved by admin )

+        2. Login using Admin
+            email - admin@sociopedia.com
+            password - pass1234

+        3. Now you can approve campaign , delete campaign or suspend campaign
 ```

 ## Technology